nRF24/CircuitPython_nRF24L01/docs/ble_api.rst

     this attribute to `False` still allows advertisements to be compatible with anything else except Android smartphones.
 Default Value is `True`.

+    .. versionchanged:: 1.2.2
+        in versions 1.2.0 & 1.2.1, this attribute was named ``to_iphone`` due to a misconception on the developers' behalf.
+    .. deprecated:: 1.2.2
-    .. warning:: This attribute will be deprecated on the next major release because it is not necessary to change this attribute.
+        This attribute will be deprecated on the next major release because it is not necessary to change this attribute.
 Changing this attribute to `False` only breaks compatibility with Android smartphones.